JeffreyFennell/Carbon-Emissions/README.md

 ## Overlook:

 ## Requirements:
+- Please make sure to run the included requirements.txt before attempting to execute the project.
+- The .ipynb will be accessing the co2_emissions_kt_by_country.csv dataset located in the assets folder so ensure that you are working in the correct directory.
 ## How to read project:

 ## Questions being answered:

 - What is the US's general history of carbon emission?
+- Average US emissions per decade? #Use pd.loc following the instructions from: https://www.statology.org/pandas-select-rows-based-on-column-values/
+    - World?
 - How have worldwide carbon emissions changed over time?
     - Why?
 - Compare US to other world powers.
 Explain their differences, potentially.